pybamm-team/PyBaMM/pybamm/input/parameters/lithium-ion/positive_electrodes/nca_Kim2011/README.md

-# Nickel Cobalt Aluminium (NCA) cathode parameters
+# Nickel Cobalt Aluminium (NCA) positive electrode parameters

-Parameters for an NCA cathode, from the paper
+Parameters for an NCA positive electrode, from the paper

 > Kim, G. H., Smith, K., Lee, K. J., Santhanagopalan, S., & Pesaran, A. (2011).
 Multi-domain modeling of lithium-ion batteries encompassing multi-physics in varied length scales.
 Journal of The Electrochemical Society, 158(8), A955-A969.